abpframework/abp/docs/en/Community-Articles/2021-12-13-Integrating-the-Syncfusion-MVC-Components-to-the-ABP-MVC-UI/POST.md

 * [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

     * In this article, we will create a new startup template in v5.0.0-rc.2 and if you follow this article from top to bottom and create a new startup template with me, you need to install the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) before starting.

+**NOTE:** ABP v5.X stable version has been released.
+You can replace v5.0.0-rc.2 with the latest stable version in your steps.

 Also, you need to update your ABP CLI to the v5.0.0-rc.2, you can use the command below to update your CLI version: